canjs/canjs/docs/can-guides/contribute/making-a-new-package.md

 - `PACKAGE_NAME`: is the project name, which should match the `name` property in the source project's `package.json`.
 - `CANJS_PARENT_TARGET`: is the name of the target area in CanJS.
 For example, if the module is a part of the "Ecosystem", then the value for `@parent` would be `can-ecosystem`.
 If the target is "Legacy" then the value is `can-legacy`.
 - `PATH_TO_PACKAGE.JSON`: is a relative path from the main document file for the project repo.
-Considering the following structure...
+Considering the following structure…

 ```
 - docs